przemyslawpluta/node-youtube-dl/README.md

     npm install youtube-dl

 This will install this node module along with the latest version of [youtube-dl][] into your module folder.
 It will also create a symlink to youtube-dl so you run it from the command line.

+### API Change

+Note that the API has changed in version 1.1.0.
+It now uses emitters to handle the download, progress, and finished events.
+I'm sorry for any of the invonvenience this may have caused but I'm new at this node.js thing and I just found out emitters are the best way to do this.

 Issues and the Future
 ---------------------